Hymathon 2025 was held online 4–5 December.

 All ISH members are invited to take part!

-We bring the Art Competition back with five exciting categories (see below) for Photography & Illustrations.
-Submit your work and share your unique vision!
-The competition is open to current ISH members only and will be judged by Hymathon attendants through online voting.
+The competition is open to current ISH members only and is judged by Hymathon attendants through online voting.
 The winning entries will be featured in the next issue of Hamuli.
+Submissions are now closed.

 Images can be entered in the following categories: